aarushi50/BINGO-A-Monte-Carlo-Application/README.md

 2. Jackpot
 A Special ticket is same as a normal ticket but with higher cost prize.
 A player who buys this ticket and wins Full House such that the last number he striked off is the 100th number called by the caller, he wins the Jackpot worth £10,000.

+Note: Read the updated presentation slides for explanation and details.

 ## Simulation's variables of uncertainty